domeengine/dome/docs/modules/dome.md

 #### `static args: String[]`
 Returns a string list of all non-option command line arguments used to invoke DOME's execution.
 The first two elements of the returned list will be:

-1. the path and name of DOME's invokation.
+1. the path and name of DOME's invocation.
 2. The entry path, combined with the evaluated basepath.

 ### Static Methods